 And they come together quickly.

-The dough is made stove top.
+The dough is made stove top, in 3 simple steps.

 You first melt the butter or dairy free butter in a large saucepan.